Benign prostatic hyperplasia (BPH), also known as Enlarged Prostate, is a common problem that develops as men age.

 Treatment with the UroLift System is typically a one-time solution that can be done in the office or as a quick outpatient surgical procedure.
 The simple UroLift System treatment uses tiny implants to hold open the obstructed pathway that’s blocking urine flow – addressing the blockage – not just continuously treating enlarged prostate (BPH) symptoms.
 UroLift provides rapid relief and recovery for men living with symptoms of an enlarged prostate.
 It breaks the cycle of medications and how they make a person feel, all without the risks of traditional surgery.
 The goal of the UroLift System treatment is to relieve symptoms so patients can get back to their lives and resume daily activities quickly, including excellent maintenance of sexual function.

-PVP is a minimally invasive procedure that uses a special high-energy laser to vaporize excess prostate tissue and seal the treated area.
-The procedure is performed on an outpatient basis in a hospital or surgical center and may be performed under spinal or general anesthesia.
-PVP typically takes between 30 and 60 minutes to perform, depending on prostate size and patients are usually discharged within a few hours.
+Photoselective Vaporization Therapy (also referred to as GreenLight Laser Therapy) is a minimally invasive procedure that uses a special high-energy laser to vaporize excess prostate tissue and seal the treated area.
+The procedure is performed on an outpatient basis in a surgery center or hospital under spinal block or general anesthesia.
+PVP typically takes between 30 and 60 minutes to perform, depending on prostate size, and patients are usually discharged within a few hours.
 Many patients do not require a catheter after PVP, and those who do typically are catheterized for less than 24 hours.

 Transurethral resection of the prostate (TURP)